Best TV shows to watch on NOW TV

 Oscar-winner Mahershala Ali plays the titular detective Wayne Hays, a Vietnam veteran who previously worked as a tracker, in this third instalment of the creepy crime anthology series (originally starring Matthew McConaughey and Woody Harrelson).

-The third season is set in three alternating time periods – 1980, 1990, and 2015 – and begins following the disappearance of two children.
+The third season of True Detective is set in three alternating time periods – 1980, 1990, and 2015 – and begins following the disappearance of two children.

 Dexter